The Accelerating Attack on Trans Student Athletes

 “This is all part of ADF’s larger strategy to attack trans people and entrench retrograde notions of sex in law,” Chase Strangio, deputy director for transgender justice at the American Civil Liberty Union’s LGBT & HIV Project, told The New Republic by email.
 “In 2016, the focus was on restrooms and when they largely lost that battle in court, at the ballot, and in state legislatures by the end of 2018, they pivoted to sports.
 Through sports, they are trying to play on people’s reflexive fear of trans people and our bodies and tap into the long history of eugenics, social control, and sex verification that have been a part of women’s inclusion in competitive sports since the early twentieth century.”

 Watching a group that has been described as a “Christian legal army” discover the virtue in women’s sports—but only as a cudgel against trans people—has at times looked like a last gasp at pushing back trans rights, one that may have picked up little steam had the ADF not had the president on its side.
 Its attempt at using state laws against trans students in sports failed earlier this year in Idaho, with the “Fairness in Women’s Sports Act.”
-Though it passed in March, a federal court overturned it in August.
-Even when it loses, ADF gets an opportunity to make deeply sexist and anti-trans arguments to state legislatures and through the media.
+Though it passed in March, a federal judge issued a temporary injunction in August.* Even when it loses, ADF gets an opportunity to make deeply sexist and anti-trans arguments to state legislatures and through the media.
 And according to the ACLU, 20 such anti-trans bills were introduced across the country in 2020.

 With the Supreme Court’s decision in May on the LGBTQ rights cases (now consolidated as Bostock v.
 Clayton County), trans students stood to benefit, too.
 But the Education Department has continued its threats against the school districts that won’t discriminate against trans student athletes.
 It looks like the Trump administration is undermining the Supreme Court’s decision, which we know is often an easy enough thing to do.

-Note: * This article originally misstated the status of Idaho’s law.